Test Vision Symposium Best ATE Paper Award

 To spotlight advances in ATE TestVision and the Test Technology Technical Council (TTTC) created the Best ATE Paper Award.
 The purpose of this award is to single out and publicize the most influential ATE paper of the year to stimulate innovation in the ATE industry.
 The winner is announced at Test Vision at SEMICON West.

-Our finalists for the Best ATE Paper of 2018 are:
+Below are the finalists for the Best ATE Paper of 2019:

 The Best ATE Paper Award Selection Committee appreciates and relies upon inputs from the technical community when naming the Best ATE Paper.